HL7/US-Core/input/intro-notes/StructureDefinition-us-core-care-experience-preference-intro.md

 - <span class="bg-success" markdown="1">Care experience preferences expressed by a patient may be documented in narrative (text) form or the result of selecting from a list of options provided by the content creator/implementer.</span><!-- new-content -->
 {% include conditional-goals-guidance.md %}
-{% include additional-codings.md example1=', for example, the more specific LOINC, “81364-2	(Religious or cultural beliefs [Reported]) from the ”'%}
+{% include additional-codings.md example1=', for example, the more specific LOINC, “81364-2	(Religious or cultural beliefs [Reported])”'%}
   - See the existing [Care Experience Preferences at End of Life Grouping] for more specific concepts representing an individual's care experience preferences

 {% include link-list.md %}